 The School Year

-Application and admissions is dealt with via the local authority.
+Application and admissions for Reception places is dealt with via the local authority.

 Admissions & Transport Team: West

 Call Centre: 03001234043